Cybersecurity (CYBR), Bachelor of Science

 • Analyze and evaluate systems with respect to maintaining operations in the presence of risks and threats.

-Admitted students to Cybersecurity (CYBR) can transfer up to 47 technical and 15 Arts & Sciences credits.
+Students admitted to the Cybersecurity (CYBR) program can transfer up to 47 technical and 15 Arts & Sciences credits.
 A transfer evaluations is required.
 Not all credits may transfer into the degree program.

 Transfer Credits62